 Nurture Our World Sustainability Strategy

-In 2009, the CTICC formalised its sustainability commitment through the implementation of its Nurture Our World (NOW) initiative.
+The CTICC is committed to global sustainability that goes beyond a business triple-bottom-line.
+The centre formalised its sustainability commitment through the implementation of its Nurture Our World (NOW) initiative.
 In addition to guiding and informing the centre’s sustainability actions, NOW has evolved into a public expression of the CTICC’s intention to be a leader in social and environmental sustainability action and awareness.

-Based on the success of the initial NOW initiative, the NOW Team was established to drive the implementation of sustainability principles and practices within the CTICC at a strategic, operational and commercial level.
+The NOW initiative has a dedicated NOW Team that was established to drive the implementation of sustainable principles and practices within the CTICC at a strategic operational and commercial level.

 Embracing a Culture of Sustainability

 At the CTICC, we recognise that sustainable business success requires that we fully integrate economic, social and environmental sustainability into every component of our business strategy and operations.

 We have therefore developed a highly integrated sustainability strategy that targets all facets of environmental, social and economic sustainability and permeates every facet of our organisation, including: